wp-plugins/edd-purchase-gravatars/readme.txt

 **More add-ons for Easy Digital Downloads**

-You can find more add-ons (both free and commercial) from Easy Digital Downloads' [https://easydigitaldownloads.com/extensions/?ref=166](website "website")
+You can find more add-ons (both free and commercial) from [Easy Digital Downloads' website](https://easydigitaldownloads.com/extensions/?ref=166 "Easy Digital Downloads")

 **Free theme for Easy Digital Downloads**